El Presidio Park, Tucson

 Tourists should stop at each of the memorial statues to develop an understanding of the changes that took place over the years.
 They can also see an original marker of the walls of the old Presidio.

-The land was first used as a park in 1776.
-It also served as a military garrison for the Spanish and American settlers.
-In 1862, the area was designated as a free zone.
-It wasn't until the 1970s that it became a park once more.
+The land was first used as the military plaza and fort grounds for the Presidio San Agustín del Tucson.
+It also served as a gathering place for the Spanish and American settlers.
+In the 1860s, the nearby district became known as a “free zone,” or Barrio Libre, a name tied to its independent character.
+It wasn’t until the 1970s that the area took on its modern role as a park once more.

 Today, El Presidio Park is nearly three acres of green space, a rose garden, veterans memorials and art installations.
 It is not uncommon to see festivals taking place in the park, including the Tucson Folk Festival and the Tucson Meet Yourself Festival.
 It is also a popular spot for political rallies, celebrations and weddings.